Differentiable hybrid force fields support scalable autonomous electrolyte discovery

-Finally, several challenges must still be addressed before this vision becomes routine.
+Finally, several challenges still need to be addressed before this vision becomes routine.
 At the FF level, anisotropic interactions, interfacial chemistry, and many-body polarization remain incompletely described, particularly for concentrated electrolytes and electrochemical environments~\cite{VanVleet2018_JCTC_anisotropy, Ye2026_Interfacial, Gao2026_arXiv_water}.
 At the calibration level, the fundamental challenge extends beyond merely matching individual observables.
 It requires integrating diverse, often competing experimental feedback into FF updates that maintain physical interpretability and transferability across different compositions, concentrations, and operating conditions \cite{feng2025screening, Han2025_NatCommun_IR}.
 At the workflow level, atomistic predictions must be connected more systematically to continuum transport and cell-scale performance models, and the field still lacks standardized benchmarks for evaluating FF quality across chemically diverse electrolyte systems.

-Even with these open questions, the broader direction is now clear.
-The most useful FFs for autonomous discovery will not be the most flexible black-box models, but the ones that best balance physical structure, predictive accuracy, computational throughput, and experimental updateability.
-Differentiable hybrid FFs provide that balance.
-We therefore expect them to serve not merely as improved MD potentials, but as the computational foundation of future autonomous electrolyte-design platforms.
+Even with these open questions, the broader direction is clear.
+The most useful FFs for autonomous discovery will be the ones that best balance physical structure, predictive accuracy, computational throughput, and experimental updateability.
+We therefore expect differentiable hybrid FFs to serve as the computational foundation of future autonomous electrolyte-design platforms.